-X-medics’ tantalum rods are easier machine then traditional wire on spool and been developed to satisfy an increasing demand from our customers.
+X-medics’ tantalum rods are easier to machine than traditional wire on-spool, and have been developed to satisfy an increasing demand from our customers.
 The rods are fabricated from medical grade tantalum metal.
-The wire is first straightened and then ground several times to ensure very uniform tolerances.
-The price of rods are higher than material on spool.
-This is due to the fact that tantalum is ground away during the production
+The wire is first straightened and then ground several times to ensure precisely uniform tolerances.
+The price of rods are higher than material on-spool due to the precision work of grinding and smoothing the tantalum during the production process.

 X-medics standard tolerance is +/- 0.020 mm.
 For selected rod diameters we stock a high tolerance option.
 On request the higher tolerance can be offered for any size.
 The high tolerance option is typically used for fabrication of tantalum pin markers.